alexandreToito/github-explorer/README.md

 This project was not bootstrapped with Create React App, but was configured from scratch as if it was.

+It's goal, in addition to the above, was to test the Github api.

 ## Available Scripts

 In the project directory, you can run: